He3556/SDR-Detector/README.md

 ```
+//When all software tools and libraries are installed - download (or clone) the project to your harddisk and edit the settingsfile to your needs.
+Than generate a python script with:
+gnuradio-companion grcs/airprobe_rtlsdr.grc

-// Must run as `root` in order to capture data
+// Now you can run the detector as `root` in order to capture data
 sudo meteor --settings settings.json
 By default, Meteor runs the webserver on `http://localhost:3000`
 ```